Rosa Mulholland: Life

-Mulholland and her husband lived at Villa Nova, Blackrock, County Dublin, although she was an established professional in Dublin long before her marriage in 1891.
+Mulholland and her husband lived at Villa Nova, Blackrock, Dublin, although she was an established professional in Dublin long before her marriage in 1891.
 Her brother, Mr. William Mulholland, Q.C., was a well-known member of the English bar.

 Her contributions to All the Year Round saw more success, due to encouragement from the late Charles Dickens.
 He even went so far as to suggest that her two novels, Hester's History (1869) and The Wicked Woods of Tobereevil (1872) be written for his periodical, then edited by himself.
 Other stories were also approved by Dickens, including two shorter stories, The Late Miss Hollingford (1886) and Eldergowan (1874), which Dickens also republished.

 Rosa first got into writing in the form of poems.
 She was seen to be very successful in this writing when her poem "Irene" got accepted by the Cornhill Magazine.
 The poems were accepted known under the title of Vagrant Verses.
-Overall, the poems were very well-received by the critics and the public.
+Overall, the poems were very well received by the critics and the public.
 She also wrote a poem called Dreams and Realities (London & Edinburgh: Sands 1916, p. viii.)

 Besides occasionally serving as an editor of a volume of short stories, Mulholland produced a great number of novels and wrote a biography of her husband in 1905, who had died abruptly in 1898.

 According to his wife, after a pleasant morning spent by the couple in their Villa Nova garden, Sir Gilbert had left alone to attend a meeting of the Council of the Royal Irish Academy, though she had offered to attend him, and died of sudden heart failure en route.